-Effective practitioners empower children.
+3) Effective practitioners empower children.

-They use a mixture teaching methods and also facilitate children to explore their own questions, moving from the known to the unknown.
+Effective teachers use a mixture teaching methods and also facilitate children to explore their own questions, moving from the known to the unknown.

-Effective practitioners are open, genuine human beings.
+4) Effective practitioners are open, genuine human beings.

-They are not only well prepared educationally and in the science of teaching, they are also honest in their relationships with children, are confident and have high self - esteem.
+Effective teachers are not only well prepared educationally and in the science of teaching, they are also honest in their relationships with children, are confident and have high self - esteem.